-On payment of a late fee of \$10.00, students may register after the final day for regular registration but before the expirary of the time limits specified in Academic Regulation 13B.
+On payment of a late fee of \$10.00, students may register after the final day for regular registration but before the expiration of the time limits specified in Academic Regulation 13B.

-5. Alterations in Timetable
+5. Alterations In Timetable

-The University reserves the right, in special circumstances, to change the times of a course from those advertised in the official timetable.
+The University reserves the right to change the times and the instructor(s) of a course from those advertised in the official timetable.